crystal-lang/crystal-book/docs/syntax_and_semantics/annotations/README.md

 Annotations can be read off of a [`TypeNode`](https://crystal-lang.org/api/Crystal/Macros/TypeNode.html), [`Def`](https://crystal-lang.org/api/Crystal/Macros/Def.html), or [`MetaVar`](https://crystal-lang.org/api/Crystal/Macros/MetaVar.html) using the `.annotation(type : TypeNode)` method.
 This method return an [`Annotation`](https://crystal-lang.org/api/Crystal/Macros/Annotation.html) object representing the applied annotation of the supplied type.

-!!! note
-    If multiple annotations of the same type are applied, the `.annotation` method will return the _last_ one.
+NOTE: If multiple annotations of the same type are applied, the `.annotation` method will return the _last_ one.

 The [`@type`](../macros/#type-information) and [`@def`](../macros/#method-information) variables can be used to get a `TypeNode` or `Def` object to use the `.annotation` method on.
 However, it is also possible to get `TypeNode`/`Def` types using other methods on `TypeNode`.
 For example `TypeNode.all_subclasses` or `TypeNode.methods`, respectively.

 The `TypeNode.instance_vars` can be used to get an array of instance variable `MetaVar` objects that would allow reading annotations defined on those instance variables.

-!!! note
-    `TypeNode.instance_vars` currently only works in the context of an instance/class method.
+NOTE: `TypeNode.instance_vars` currently only works in the context of an instance/class method.

 ```crystal
 annotation MyClass